lihaoquan/URLShortener/README.md

 ## Setup Instructions
 The following installation process assumes that NodeJS has already been installed in the local environment.

+### Timezone
+One of the features of the URL Shorterner is the ability to set an expiry date for generated short links.
+Once the links expire, they will no longer redirect user to the original link.
+For this, a datetime comparison is done.
+The timezone setting for database and Node.JS is as follows:
+1) MySQL table: UTC/GMT+8
+2) Node.JS environment: UTC/GMT+0

 ### Backend & Frontend
 1) Download and unzip the project at a local directory.
 2) Use ```npm install``` at the root of the project directory to install the required packages for back end.